 as an advocate.

-Betrayal of the Spirit, Nori J. Muster, Page 36.
+Hare Krishna Movement, Nori J. Muster, Page 36.

 ISKCON even got involved in drug-running and money-laundering to bring

 His [Rishabdev's] service in ISKCON was to cultivate "congregational

 members" and get them to give large cash donations to the BBT.